id-kyo/docker/Creating Image/readme.md

 5. Teste a conectividade dentro do seu container usando curl:
     $ curl 127.0.0.1

+6. Teste a conectividade fora do seu container usando http://127.0.0.1:8080/ no navegador local!

 Você deve receber o retorno do Nginx.